-We are developing our lead product candidate, brincidofovir, for the prevention of CMV infection in HCT recipients through the Phase 3 SUPPRESS trial.
-These patients receive an HCT as a potential cure or remission for many cancers and genetic disorders.
+We are developing our lead product candidate, brincidofovir, for the treatment of adenovirus infection through the AdVise trial, and for the prevention or treatment of other DNA viral infections.
+Many of these patients receive an HCT as a potential cure or remission for many cancers and genetic disorders.
+Patients enrolled in AdVise are often extremely sick and have a high likelihood of experiencing adverse outcomes as a result of their infection.
+To prepare for an HCT, patients receive a pre-transplant conditioning regimen, which involves high-dose chemotherapy and may also include radiation therapy.
+The conditioning regimen suppresses the patient's immune system in order to prevent it from attacking the new bone marrow.

-We are also planning to initiate a Phase 3 of brincidofovir for the prevention of CMV infection in solid organ transplant recipients.

-To prepare for their transplant, such patients receive a pre-transplant conditioning regimen, which involves high-dose chemotherapy and may also include radiation therapy.
-The conditioning regimen suppresses the patient's immune system and/or own bone marrow in order to prevent it from attacking the newly transplanted organ.
-Generally, patients remain at high risk during the first 100 days following their transplant and are at increased risk of infections during that period, which can be serious and even life threatening due to their weakened immune systems.
+We are currently assessing the possibility of conducting additional clinical trials for brincidofovir for other indications, including in the solid organ transplant setting.
+In this or other transplant settings, immunosuppressive therapies are administered to decrease the risk of organ rejection and are generally tapered after the first few months; the risk of severe viral infection is highest in the first few months.
+Generally, patients remain at high risk during the first 100 to 200 days following their transplant and are at increased risk of infections during that period, which can be serious and even life-threatening due to their weakened immune systems.

-We are also conducting a Phase 3 study (AdVise) for the treatment of AdV infection.
-AdV infection is a severe and life-threatening disease.
-Patients enrolled in AdVise are often extremely sick and more likely to suffer adverse outcomes as a result of their infection.